oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   have not been processed yet.

-After we have processed the deletion of the obsolete elements we traverse the "new" representation graph in dependency order to preform the modifications and creations:
+After we have processed the deletion of the obsolete elements we traverse the "new" representation graph in dependency order to perform the modifications and creations:
 - we start in parallel with the nodes that have no outgoing dependency relationship
 - we perform operations associated with creation resp. modification on the node itself if it is in the "novel" resp. "modified" category